crlabgeorgetown/behavioral/development_instructions/taskFunctionality.md

 1. Qualtrics loads the distribution bundle and constructs `new Task({ data, engine, variant })`.
 2. The `Task` instantiates the Orchestrator.
 3. The Orchestrator reads the CSV `data` and the `variant` administrative/configuration class to:
    - Create the default administrative screens (participant ID, instructions, etc.).
+See also: [Creating New Tasks](newTask.md)
    - Build practice and real trial sequences as needed.
    - For each trial row, create a `Trial` instance and a corresponding `TrialScreen` instance.
+See also: [Trial Screen Guide](trialScreen.md)
 4. The Orchestrator creates a linked list of `SequenceNode` objects representing the entire flow.
 5. Participants proceed through Screens.
 The `TrialScreen` manages display, timing, and event handling; the `Trial` stores trial-level data.
 6. On completion/submit, the Qualtrics Client serializes trial variables and sends them to Qualtrics.